How to Become a Patient with CommuniCare

 (1) Parents of children with Medicaid and CHIP will need to provide a valid picture ID (see below for acceptable forms of identification) and the child’s Medicaid/CHIP card:

-(a) State issued ID or Drivers License (Out of US acceptable).
+(a) State issued ID or Drivers License (foreign licenses are acceptable)

 (c) Passport IDs